Faculty research groups

 Michigan Interactive and Social Computing (MISC) connects researchers studying human-computer interaction, social computing and computer-supported cooperative work across the University of Michigan.

 Funded by the National Science Foundation, Open Data allows fellows to engage in a vibrant set of research activities in the conduct of responsible data-intensive science and engineering involving faculty and PhD students from the School of Information, Computer Science and Engineering, Bioinformatics, Materials Science, and Chemical Engineering.
 Open Data is designed to build a new community of practice around open sharing and reuse of scientific data.
 UMSI lead is Margaret Hedstrom.

 The Social Media Research Lab (SMRL) explores the effects of social media use in home, school, and work settings.
 We draw on theories from computer-mediated communication, media studies, online communities, and human-centered computing in our research.
 Our goal is to understand how social media use affects everyday life and how it can be leveraged to positively impact educational outcomes, civic engagement and social relationships.
-UMSI leads are Nicole Ellison, Cliff Lampe and Sarita Yardi Schoenebeck.
+UMSI leads are Nicole Ellison, Eric Gilbert, Cliff Lampe, Casey Pierce and Sarita Yardi Schoenebeck.

 Social Wellness Interventions Research Group studies the integration of wellness applications with existing social network sites to create wellness interventions using social computing.
 UMSI lead is Paul Resnick.